Ante Paradžik: 1990s activity

 Paradžik was one of the restorers of Croatian Party of Rights on 25 February 1990.
 He was also elected vice-president of the party and leader of War Command of Croatian Defence Forces (HOS).

 Ante Paradžik was very dangerous to the government of Franjo Tuđman as the leader of paramilitary Croatian Defence Forces, opposing every compromise with Serbian representatives in the conflict.
 He advocated Croatian statehood and independence, uniting what he saw as Croatian historical and ethnic lands: Croatia, Bosnia and Herzegovina and Syrmia.

-At the founding meeting of Croatian Defense Forces, Dobroslav Paraga explained that Croatian Party of Rights organized armed volunteer detachments whose fighters had already been fighting in the first line of fire in critical areas of Croatia.
+At the founding meeting of Croatian Defense Forces, Dobroslav Paraga explained that the Croatian Party of Rights organized armed volunteer detachments whose fighters had already been fighting in the first line of fire in critical areas of Croatia.
 Paradžik accused the Croatian government of dividing Croatian lands in negotiations with Slobodan Milošević and added that their party (Croatian Party of Rights) would not recognize any partition of Bosnia and Herzegovina.
-At a meeting of leaders of Croatian Party of Rights with officials from Albania and Bulgaria, they adopted a charter about creation of an anti-hegemony coalition of movements and parties of Albanians, Bulgarians and Croats, with the goal to push Serbia within its 1912 borders.
+At a meeting of leaders of Croatian Party of Rights with officials from Albania and Bulgaria, they adopted a charter about creation of an anti-hegemony coalition of movements and parties of Albanians, Bulgarians and Croats, with the goal to push Serbia within its pre-First Balkan War (1912) borders.

 Death

 Days before Paradžik was assassinated, the Defence Minister of Croatia, Ivan Vekić, told Paraga and Paradžik to instruct Croatian Defence Forces to cease the blockade of the barracks of the Yugoslav People's Army, or face disarmament by the Ministry of Internal Affairs.
 Paradžik was assassinated in front of the building of Ministry of Internal Affairs of Croatia on 21 September 1991.
 After his assassination, Slobodan Milošević requested (at a peace conference held in The Hague in November 1991) that Franjo Tuđman disarm Croatian Defence Forces and soon afterwards Tuđman issued a command to disarm the Croatian Defence Forces and to ban the Croatian Party of Rights as well as the Serbian nationalist party Serb Democratic Party.
 Even though the Croatian Defence Forces had formally been disarmed, they continued to be active in the Croatian War of Independence.
 The last unit was dissolved on 5 April 1993 in central Bosnia.

 Paradžik was married with three children.
 His best man was Dražen Budiša, Croatian liberal politician and participant in Croatian Spring.
+His son, Mislav committed suicide on December 25, 2014.